And as usual, half my brain tied behind my back just to make it fair.

 Do you think they would show potentially offensive images of Buddha?

-Do you think they might?
+You think they might?

-Clearly they would not have a problem with reviewing a movie that was anti-Christian and celebrating it.
+Clearly, they would not have a problem with reviewing a movie that was anti-Christian and celebrating it.

-They would not have a problem with denigrating anything to do with Christianity, abortion, pro-lifers, anything to do, it's associated with or thought to be associated with Christianity, but this is our policy not to show potentially offensive images of the prophet.
+They would not have a problem with denigrating anything to do with Christianity, abortion, pro-lifers, anything to do it's associated with, it thought to be associated with Christianity, but this.

 Can I rephrase the CNN statement?